Tempo logotype

 ProjectManager pitches itself as a broad project and work management suite that fits construction, manufacturing, professional services, and IT.
 Its appeal is breadth.
 You get Gantt, kanban, sheets, and dashboards in one place, sold on a "fraction of the cost" story against enterprise incumbents.

 Tempo goes the other direction.
 Instead of asking Atlassian-standardized teams to adopt a second system of record, Tempo treats Jira as the source of truth and adds portfolio structure, financial management, capacity planning, and AI-powered time tracking on top.
-If Jira already runs engineering, IT, and increasingly business teams, Tempo is a modular alternative to ProjectManager that avoids duplicating execution data.
+If Jira already runs engineering, IT, and increasingly business teams, Tempo offers a modular alternative to ProjectManager – portfolio governance without moving execution to a new tool.

 This page compares the two at a functional level so PMO, finance, and delivery leaders can see where each fits.